 Such DevOps solutions help in speeding up deployment by automating maintenance, configuration, and the entire process of infrastructure.

-#10 Puppet Enterprise: Puppet Enterprise helps to manage infrastructure as a code.
+Puppet Enterprise helps to manage infrastructure as a code.
 As it encourages such coding tactics, you can deliver software faster with more security.
 Puppet also provides developers with open-source DevOps tools for smaller projects.
 It has many effective features like real-time reports, role-based access control, and Node management.
 Puppet has over 6700 modules and integrates with several other best DevOps tools.

-#11 Ansible: It is an open-source configuration management tool by Red Hat.
+It is an open-source configuration management tool by Red Hat.
 With an effective server, this tool eases IT automation ending repetitive tasks and ensuring faster deployment.
 Ansible has multiple modules, like Puppet.
 The tool uses super-simple YAML syntax for language and also defines tasks in the same.